meshcat-dev/meshcat/Readme.md

                         <li><code>top_color: number[3]</code> (only for the Background)
                         <li><code>bottom_color: number[3]</code> (only for the Background)
                         </ul>
                         Properties not on the above list will be set directly on the <code>THREE.Object3D</code> object.
-This provides a powerful capability to customize the scene, but should be considered and advanced usage -- you're on your own to avoid any unwanted side-effects.
+This provides a powerful capability to customize the scene, but should be considered an advanced usage -- you're on your own to avoid any unwanted side-effects.
                     </dd>
                     <dt><code>value</code></dt>
                     <dd>The new value.</dd>